Eyebeam Atelier wrote -

 Smartphone apps are excellent ways to record and document these incidences.
 But what if you’re too scared or vulnerable to pull out your phone?

-It’s time to empower youth with the modern tools to protect themselves from profiling and harrassment by law enforcement.
+It’s time to empower youth with the modern tools to protect themselves against profiling and harrassment by law enforcement.
 Iltimas Doha--Eyebeam Student Resident--wants to make this happen!

 Though the stop-and-frisk tactic is diminishing as a tool used by the NYPD, and crime rates are down this year across NYC, youth of color are still being victimized and criminalized.
 We can’t have more youth end up like Mike Brown or Oscar Grant.